-If you have a lift in the middle of your roof with nothing around it, it could be a plywood pop.
+If you have a lift in the middle of your roof with nothing around it, it could be a plywood pop, a sure sign of your shingles lifting.

 Underneath your shingles, under the tarpaper, you have plywood.
 If your roofer didn’t leave a gap, or it wasn’t big enough, over time the plywood gets closer and closer.
 Finally, it has nowhere to go and the two pieces of plywood are pushing against one another.
 One eventually gives and literally pops the plywood up, causing a big buckle on the roof.